opendocsg/slw-judgments-backfill/2012_SGHC_148/report.md

 29     The directing minds of both the plaintiff and the defendant, ( _ie_ , Hardie and Kong), were involved in the negotiation of both the Written Agreements and undisputedly had _actual knowledge_ of the terms and content of both agreements.
 Thus, any suggestion by the defendant that its directors were unaware of the terms of the BSA, or that the BSA could not in anyway affect the relationship between the plaintiff and the defendant, was in my view without merit.

-30     In legal terminology, the word “nominee” as utilized in cl 3.3 of the BSA is often used interchangeably with the word “agent” (see _Ching Mun Fong (executrix of the estate of Tan Geok Tee, deceased) v Liu Cho Chit_ [2001] 1 SLR(R) 856 at [19] – [24]; _Neo Kok Eng v Yeow Chern Lean and Another Suit_ [2008] SGHC 151 at [102] and [103]).
+30     In legal terminology, the word “nominee” as utilized in cl 3.3 of the BSA is often used interchangeably with the word “agent” (see _Ching Mun Fong (executrix of the estate of Tan Geok Tee, deceased) v Liu Cho Chit_ <span class="citation">[2001] 1 SLR(R) 856</span> at [19] – [24]; _Neo Kok Eng v Yeow Chern Lean and Another Suit_ <span class="citation">[2008] SGHC 151</span> at [102] and [103]).
 The plaintiff therefore submitted that the defendant had collected the Cash Consideration _merely as the plaintiff’s agent_.
 In refusing to pay over the Outstanding Sum to the plaintiff upon demand, the plaintiff was thus entitled to bring an action in money had and received against the defendant (see Peter Watts and FMB Reynolds,

 _Bowstead and Reynolds on Agency_ (Sweet & Maxwell, 19th Ed, 2010) at para 6-100 (“ _Bowstead and Reynolds_ ”); _Halsbury’s Laws of Singapore_ , vol 15 (2006 Reissue) at [180.241]).